Key Takeaways

 Industry Risk

-Some businesses naturally face higher liability exposure (your risk of being sued) than others.
-Construction and retail businesses need more coverage than office-based companies because they deal with more customers and potential safety hazards daily.
+Some businesses face higher liability exposure than others.
+Construction and retail businesses need more coverage than office-based companies because construction and retail operations involve more customers and potential safety hazards daily.

 2. 2